ConcurrencyPractitioner/jepsen-java-client/doc/tutorial.md

 Jepsen is split into several components: Client, Database, Checker, and Nemesis.
 These serve as the few major parts of Jepsen 's framework and each of their roles is described below in detail.

-- Note: Do not change any of the method names or the number of input arguments it takes in as it will break the test

 ### Client